hlascelles/samudra/pages/pages-root-folder/index.md

   button: true
 widget2:
   url: /projects
-  image: plastic-pollution-beach-rainbow-by-Jasmin-Sessler.jpg
+  image: dumpsite-Guwhati-India-by-Anuwar-Hazarika.jpg
   title: 'This is what we do'
   text: 'Our current project is aimed at improving the coverage of waste collection services in Indonesia.
-In the future we plan to address challenges at all stages of the waste management process in different countries all across the globe.'
+In the future we plan to address challenges at all stages of the waste management process in different countries across the globe.'
   button: true
 widget3:
   url: /team
   image: world-wall-by-Karina-Zile.jpg
   title: 'Meet the team'
   text: "We are a diverse bunch of people.
-Each of us has a strong desire to make the world a better place.
-This common goal makes us a strong team.
+Each of us has a strong desire to make the world a better place, this common goal makes us a strong team.
 If you share a similar passion, let's discuss how we can grow together!"
   button: true
 callforaction:
   url: /about